Probiotics – What Works and What Doesn't

 Healthy bacteria are constantly killed and quickly replaced in the normal gut.
 Stomach acid, antibiotics, products that contain alcohol or just stress can upset bacterial balance in the gut.
 There is a constant struggle for good bacteria to keep the bad bacteria from dominating and causing disease.
 Some bad bacteria will get swallowed, especially with pets that like to chew, and the GI immune system must deal with them.

 Stomach acid will kill most of the bacteria consumed as a first line of defense.
 In the intestine, good bacteria form part of the mucosal barrier of the intestine and if adequate, leave bad bacteria with no room to live.
-After that, the immune system will have to deal with the infection but the goal is to prevent the need for that immune response.
-That is where Probiotics can help.
+After that, the immune system will have to deal with the infection, but the goal is to prevent the need for that immune response.
+This is where probiotics can help.

-- Sick and on an antibiotic – Probiotic hastens recovery from GI upset caused by illness and oral antibiotic use.
+- Sick and on an antibiotic – probiotics hasten recovery from GI upset caused by illness and oral antibiotic use.

-- Before shipping to assure control of diarrhea due to stress.
+- Before shipping to ensure control of diarrhea due to stress.

-- If they are not right and you are not sure what the issue is don’t wait.
-Give probiotic and help the neonate fight whatever it is even when we do not know the cause!
+- If they are not right and you are not sure what the issue is, don’t wait.
+Give a probiotic and help the neonate fight whatever it is, even when we do not know the cause!

-- Orphan being bottle fed – mom is not there giving probiotic so you need to replace her.
+- Orphan being bottle-fed – mom is not giving good bacteria so you need to replace her.
 Use probiotic in the milk twice a day for first two weeks to improve digestion.
-(Usually stops “bottle fed diarrhea” in 48 hours).
+(Usually stops “bottle-fed diarrhea” in 48 hours.)

 Sometimes it is easier to say what not to use!
 Here is a general guide: